North Texas faces Boise State on 3-game win streak - WTOP News

 Boise, Idaho; Tuesday, 9 p.m.
 EST

-BOTTOM LINE: North Texas will look to keep its three-game win streak alive when the Mean Green take on Boise State.
+BOTTOM LINE: North Texas seeks to keep its three-game win streak intact when the Mean Green take on Boise State.

 The Broncos are 2-0 in home games.
-Boise State scores 68.4 points and has outscored opponents by 1.1 points per game.
+Boise State ranks seventh in the MWC with 33.7 points per game in the paint led by Tyson Degenhart averaging 6.7.

 The Mean Green play their first true road game after going 5-2 with a 1-2 record in neutral-site games to begin the season.
-North Texas has a 0-1 record in one-possession games.
+North Texas is the top team in the AAC giving up only 56.7 points per game while holding opponents to 39.0% shooting.

-Boise State makes 41.9% of its shots from the field this season, which is 2.9 percentage points higher than North Texas has allowed to its opponents (39.0%).
-North Texas averages 70.7 points per game, 3.4 more than the 67.3 Boise State gives up to opponents.
+Boise State’s average of 5.6 made 3-pointers per game this season is just 0.6 more made shots on average than the 5.0 per game North Texas allows.
+North Texas averages 8.9 made 3-pointers per game this season, 3.6 more made shots on average than the 5.3 per game Boise State gives up.

-TOP PERFORMERS: Tyson Degenhart is scoring 13.5 points per game and averaging 4.7 rebounds for the Broncos.
+TOP PERFORMERS: Degenhart is shooting 43.9% and averaging 13.5 points for the Broncos.
 Chibuzo Agbo is averaging 1.4 made 3-pointers for Boise State.

 Aaron Scott is averaging 14.3 points for the Mean Green.
 Jason Edwards is averaging 13.6 points for North Texas.